Online PhDs in Healthcare Management: Review Schools

 What are the admissions requirements to get into a good online healthcare administration doctoral program?

-- Master’s degree in healthcare administration or management or closely related field of study.
+- Master’s degree in healthcare administration, healthcare management, or closely-related field.
 Most programs also require a minimum GPA (3.0 is not uncommon) for the degree and/or other completed relevant graduate-level coursework.

-- Substantial work experience, typically in a position in mid-level healthcare administration or management, health policy, or closely related field.
+- Substantial work experience, typically in a position in mid-level healthcare administration or management, health policy, or a closely-related field.
 Five years minimum is not uncommon.

 Are there specialization opportunities in Doctor of Healthcare Administration programs?

-Some online programs allow students to tailor their studies to explore specific interests within the larger healthcare administration field, either by offering formal specialization or concentration track options or through flexibility in their elective course choices.
-Specializations include Healthcare Administration, Healthcare Leadership, Healthcare Analytics, Healthcare Professions, Advocacy and Policy.
+Some online programs allow students to tailor their studies to explore specific interests within the larger healthcare administration field.
+This is done either by offering formal specialization or concentration track options or through flexibility in elective course choices.

 Is healthcare experience required for admission to a DHA program?

 Yes.
-DHA programs are generally intended for working professionals.
-In addition to a master’s degree in the healthcare field, many programs also require 3-5 years of work experience to be considered for admission.
-A DHA is the highest degree conferred in the field and is intended for mid- to senior-level professionals.
+DHA programs are generally intended for current working professionals seeking to fill mid- to senior-level positions.
+So, in addition to a master’s degree in the healthcare field, most programs require applicants to have three to five years of work experience to be considered for admission.

 Will I earn a PhD at the completion of my program.